frankshearar/etwas/README.md

     $ azmon.exe

             --source <string>: Publish events from a named ETW event source.
-Allowed: HTTP URIs, 'stdout', 'clr'.
+Allowed: event provider names, 'stdout', 'clr'.
 May occur multiple times
-            --sink <string>: Only support HTTP URLs at the moment, or "stdout".
+            --sink <string>: 'HTTP URLs, or 'role:InstanceName' for Azure roles, or 'stdout'.
 No sources means logging to stdout.
-May occur multiple times.
+May occur multiple times.'
             --stop: Stop listening to events (affects ALL running azmon processes).
 If present, other parameters are ignored.
             --help [-h|/h|/help|/?]: display this list of options.